Doom-2/Tick-Tick/README.md

   Hereinafter use `Poetry` tool to install python dependencies.
 * Create Django project `todolist`
 * Create a Git repository `Tick-Tick` on GitHub
-* From here on, commit changes into Git as needed
+* From here on, commit changes into Git and push them to remote repository as needed
-* Create .gitignore and fill it out yourself or using the appropriate template
+* Create `.gitignore` file and fill it out yourself or using the appropriate template
-* Setup configuration file:
+* Create `.env` file in project root and fill it with `SECRET_KEY`, `DEBUG` constants according tips in `.env.example` file
-  * create `.env` file in project root and fill it with `SECRET_KEY`, `DEBUG` constants according tips in `.env.example` file
+* Setup configuration file `settings.py`:
-  * reformat `settings.py` to use env vars according this https://django-environ.readthedocs.io/en/latest/quickstart.html
+  * reformat it to use ENV vars according this https://django-environ.readthedocs.io/en/latest/quickstart.html
   * change ALLOWED_HOSTS to `["*"]`
 * Create new app `core` and register it in `settings.py`
-* Create model `User` in `models.py`, inherit it from `AbstractUser` model and put `AUTH_USER_MODEL = 'core.User'` into `settings.py`
+* Add model `User` in `models.py`, inherit it from `AbstractUser` model and put `AUTH_USER_MODEL = 'core.User'` into `settings.py`
 * Setup connection to Postgres:
   * Add Docker container with Postgres to project via `docker-compose.yaml` in projects root
   * Add to `.env` file `DB_NAME`, `DB_USER`, `DB_PASSWORD`, `DB_HOST`, `DB_PORT` constants according tips in `.env.example`